DevCielo/PatternAnalysis-2025/recognition/flan_t5_lora_biolaysumm_47996377/README.md

 # FLAN-T5 with LoRA for BioLaySumm: Medical Report to Layperson Summary Translation

 **Project 13 - Hard Difficulty**

-Fine-tuning a pretrained encoder-decoder LLM to translate expert radiology reports into layperson-friendly summaries.
+This project fine-tunes FLAN-T5 using LoRA to translate expert radiology reports into layperson summaries for the BioLaySumm 2024 dataset (ACL 2025 workshop, Subtask 2.1).

----

-## 📋 Problem Description
+## Problem Description

-Medical reports written by radiologists contain complex medical terminology that is difficult for patients to understand.
-This project addresses the challenge of automatically translating these expert-level radiology reports into simple, patient-friendly language that non-experts can comprehend.
+Radiologists write reports using complex medical terminology that patients struggle to understand.
+This project automatically translates technical radiology reports into simple, patient-friendly language while preserving medical accuracy.

-This is **Subtask 2.1** from the **ACL 2025 BioLaySumm workshop**, which focuses on biomedical lay summarization.
-The goal is to take technical medical text as input and generate clear, accessible explanations suitable for patients.

-**Key Challenges:**
-- Medical jargon must be simplified without losing accuracy
-- Technical concepts need to be explained in everyday language
-- Summaries must remain faithful to the original medical content
-- Model must handle diverse medical terminology and report structures

----
+The main challenges include simplifying medical jargon without losing meaning, explaining technical concepts in everyday language, and maintaining faithfulness to the original content across diverse medical terminology and report structures.

-## 🧠 Method
+## Method

 ### Model Architecture

-This project uses **FLAN-T5-base**, a pretrained encoder-decoder Transformer model developed by Google.
-FLAN-T5 is an instruction-tuned variant of T5 (Text-to-Text Transfer Transformer) that has been fine-tuned on a diverse set of tasks using natural language instructions.
+The project uses FLAN-T5-base, a pretrained encoder-decoder Transformer from Google.
+FLAN-T5 is an instruction-tuned variant of T5 that has been fine-tuned on diverse tasks using natural language instructions.

 **Model Specifications:**
-- **Base Model:** `google/flan-t5-base`
+- Base Model: `google/flan-t5-base`
-- **Architecture:** Encoder-Decoder Transformer
+- Architecture: Encoder-Decoder Transformer
-- **Total Parameters:** 247,577,856 (~248M)
+- Total Parameters: 247,577,856 (~248M)
-- **Vocabulary Size:** 32,100 tokens
+- Vocabulary Size: 32,100 tokens
-- **Max Input Length:** 512 tokens
+- Max Input Length: 512 tokens
-- **Max Output Length:** 160 tokens
+- Max Output Length: 160 tokens

-### Fine-Tuning Strategy: LoRA (Low-Rank Adaptation)
+### Fine-Tuning Strategy: LoRA

-Instead of full fine-tuning (updating all 248M parameters), this project uses **LoRA (Low-Rank Adaptation)** for parameter-efficient fine-tuning.
-LoRA freezes the pretrained model weights and injects trainable low-rank decomposition matrices into the Transformer layers.
+Instead of full fine-tuning all 248M parameters, I used LoRA (Low-Rank Adaptation) for parameter-efficient fine-tuning.
+LoRA freezes the pretrained weights and injects trainable low-rank matrices into the Transformer layers.

 **LoRA Configuration:**
-- **Rank (r):** 8
+- Rank (r): 8
-- **Alpha:** 16
+- Alpha: 16
-- **Dropout:** 0.05
+- Dropout: 0.05
-- **Target Modules:** Query (q) and Value (v) projection layers
+- Target Modules: Query (q) and Value (v) projection layers
-- **Trainable Parameters:** 1,769,472 (~1.77M)
+- Trainable Parameters: 1,769,472 (~1.77M)
-- **Trainable Percentage:** 0.71% of total parameters
+- Trainable Percentage: 0.71% of total parameters

-**Benefits of LoRA:**
-- ✅ **Memory Efficient:** Only 0.71% of parameters need gradients
-- ✅ **Fast Training:** Reduces training time and GPU memory requirements
-- ✅ **Portable:** LoRA adapters are small (~7MB vs 1GB for full model)
-- ✅ **Effective:** Achieves comparable performance to full fine-tuning
+This approach is memory efficient (only 0.71% of parameters need gradients), trains faster, produces small adapter files (~7MB vs 1GB), and achieves comparable performance to full fine-tuning.

 ### Training Prompt

-Input reports are prefixed with a task-specific instruction:
+Each input report is prefixed with:
 ```
 "Explain the following medical report in simple terms that a patient can understand: [REPORT]"
 ```

-This prompt engineering approach explicitly guides the model to:
-1. Focus on patient-friendly explanations (not just summaries)
+This prompt guides the model to focus on patient-friendly explanations rather than technical summaries.
-2. Use simple, accessible language
-3. Target a non-expert audience

----

-## 📊 Dataset & Data Splits
+## Dataset & Data Splits

 ### BioLaySumm Dataset

-The **BioLaySumm 2024 dataset** contains pairs of expert radiology reports and their corresponding layperson summaries.
-Each example consists of:
+The BioLaySumm 2024 dataset contains pairs of expert radiology reports and their corresponding layperson summaries.
-- **Input:** Technical radiology report with medical terminology
-- **Output:** Simplified layperson summary for patient understanding

 **Dataset Statistics:**
 | Split | Samples | Percentage |